-- 2.1 The Company is an investment company with variable capital for the purposes of the Act. - 2.2 The Company was authorised by the FCA pursuant to an authorisation order dated 23 April 2019 and was launched on 26 March 2021.
-The Company registration number is IC010994 and its product reference number is 840603. - 2.3 The base currency of the Company is pounds sterling. - The minimum share capital of the Company is £1 (one pound sterling) and the maximum share capital is £1,000,000,000 (one billion pounds sterling). - 2.5 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
-This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.6 Historical performance figures for the Company are set out in Appendix F. - 2.7 Shareholders are not liable for the debts of the Company. - 2.8 The Company has unlimited duration and will continue until wound up in accordance with the Rules. - 2.9 It is not intended that the Company will be marketed outside the UK.
+- 2.1 The Company is an open-ended investment company with variable capital authorised by the FCA for the purposes of the OEIC Regulations, incorporated in England and Wales under registered number IC010994, with effect from 23 April 2019.
+The product reference number of the Company is 840603. - 2.2 The base currency of the Company is pounds sterling. - 2.3 The minimum share capital of the Company is $\pounds 1$ (one pound sterling) and the maximum share capital is $\pounds 1,000,000,000$ (one billion pounds sterling). - 2.4 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
+This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.5 Historical performance figures for the Company are set out in Appendix F. - 2.6 Shareholders are not liable for the debts of the Company. - 2.7 The Company has unlimited duration and will continue until wound up in accordance with the Rules. - 2.8 The Company has been established as a Non-UCITS retail scheme.
+It is not intended that the Company will be marketed outside the UK.

-2.10 Winding up the Company
+2.9 Winding up the Company

-- 2.10.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
-Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition (a). - 2.10.2 Subject to the foregoing, the Company will be wound up under COLL: - (a) if an extraordinary resolution of shareholders of the Company to that effect is passed; or - (b) when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs for which the Instrument of Incorporation provides that the Company is to be wound up; or
+- 2.9.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
+Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition (a). - 2.9.2 Subject to the foregoing, the Company will be wound up under COLL: - (a) if an extraordinary resolution of Shareholders of the Company to that effect is passed; or - (b) when the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires or any event occurs for which the Instrument of Incorporation provides that the Company is to be wound up; or